Skill Sheet: What You Will Learn Here

-A company declares results every quarter, apart from the half-yearly and annual results.
+A company declares quarterly results in stock market every quarter, apart from the half-yearly and annual results.
 The half-yearly result is declared in Q2, while the annual result is declared in Q4.
 Year to Date (YTD) results of six and nine months help in examining the progress of a company's performance.
 The YTD for Q2 will be half-yearly, and for Q3, it will be the nine-month report.
 The time limit for declaring the results are 45 days from the end of the quarter for Q1, Q2 and Q3.
 For the last quarter, the time limit is 60 days.

 How to read quarterly results

-Quarterly results are examined or analysed by comparing the current quarter result with the sequential previous quarter result, known as quarter-over-quarter (QoQ), and with the corresponding quarter of the previous year, known as year-on-year (YoY).
+A quarterly report can be examined or analysed by comparing the current quarter result with the sequential previous quarter result, known as quarter-over-quarter (QoQ), and with the corresponding quarter of the previous year, known as year-on-year (YoY).

-For example, if Q3 results are announced for the financial year 2022 (FY2022), QoQ will be Q2 of FY2022, and YoY will be Q3 of FY2021.
+For example, if Q3 quarterly results are announced for the financial year 2022 (FY2022), QoQ will be Q2 of FY2022, and YoY will be Q3 of FY2021.
 An example of driving home the point is as follows:

 Comparing QoQ and YoY will help understand if the company is growing.
 Both QoQ and YoY are important aspects for comparing the results.

 Another key aspect of being aware of is the market or analyst expectations.
-Multiple analysts track a company, and they make their growth estimates for the quarterly results of a company.
+Multiple analysts track a company, and they make their growth estimates for the quarterly report of a company.
 The average of these estimates is known as market expectations or consensus estimates.
 Stock prices get influenced by analyst expectations.
 If the results beat the market expectations, it reacts positively and negatively if it falls short of expectations.

-Structure of quarterly results
+Structure of a quarterly report